talesh/www-project-top-10-for-large-language-model-applications/markdown-to-pdf/README.md

 # OWASP Top Ten for LLMs - Markdown to PDF

-This folder is used to generate the PDFs of translated versions of the OWASP Top Ten for LLMs using the md-to-pdf npm package.
+The contents of this directory are used to generate the PDFs of translated versions of the OWASP Top Ten for LLMs using the md-to-pdf npm package.

 ## How to Contribute Translations